input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 "f" is the equivalent of the info table pointer.
 It contains a JavaScript function that is the entry code for the heap object.

-Similarly to the tables-next-to-code optimisation discussed above, we use the fact the JS functions are objects that can have properties to store the info table fields as properties of the function itself.
+Similar to the tables-next-to-code optimisation discussed above, we use the fact the JS functions are objects that can have properties to store the info table fields as properties of the function itself.